This guide provides an overview of the NIST Cybersecurity Framework 2.0 and outlines the key stages for compliance.

 Version 2.0 of the CSF represents an “opening out” of the framework to position it as being generally applicable, not only to the public and private sectors in the USA, but also internationally.
 The emphasis is less on protecting critical infrastructure (although this is still a major goal) and more towards improving cybersecurity standards across the full range of industrial sectors, including within small and medium-sized businesses.
 This change is reflected in the new name of simply “Cybersecurity Framework”, compared to the previous name of “Framework for Improving Critical Infrastructure Cybersecurity”.

-Another obvious enhancement is the creation of the new “Govern” function, a cross-cutting set of categories intended to provide overall direction to the existing five functions, as shown below.
+Another obvious enhancement is the creation of the new “Govern” function, a cross-cutting set of categories intended to provide overall direction to the existing five functions: Identify, Protect, Detect, Respond and Recover.

 The Govern (GV) function consists of the following categories: